bluecrow34/UMASS-Capstone/Capstone - 3rd Step/README.md

         'Accountant');

-INSERT INTO jobs (title, salary, company_id)
-VALUES ( 'Marketing Specialist', 110000, 2),
+INSERT INTO jobs (title, salary, company_id, company_name) VALUES ( 'Marketing Specialist', 110000, 2, 'Jones Agency'),
-        ( 'Laborer', 90000, 3);
+        ( 'Laborer', 90000, 3, 'Bill Construction');

 INSERT INTO interviews (application_id, company_id, notes)
-VALUES ( 1, 2, 'Sam interviewed with Greg from Jones Agency for the Marketing role' );
+VALUES ( 1, 2, 'Sam interviewed with Greg from Jones Agency for the Marketing role' ),
+        ( 4, 2, 'Jon with Edwin from Jones Agency for the Marketing role' );

+INSERT INTO applied (application_id, job_id, applied_at)
+VALUES (4, 2, CURRENT_TIMESTAMP);